 Introduction

-Persona Naval Press website is entering its sixth successful year and provides a useful source of information judging from the number of its readers.
+Persona Naval Press website provides a useful source of information judging from the number of its readers.
 The Nomination database continues to be well used.
-A new short database has been added, giving a sample of officers' ship careers covering entrance in 1868 to entrance in 1888.
+A new short database has been added, giving a sample of officers’ ship careers covering entrance in 1868 to entrance in 1888.
 If this proves of interest it may be possible to provide a much larger coverage.
+The site is being updated for 2021 but previous posts have been kept and dated.

 Persona Naval Press continues to welcome contributions to its site which may be sent to Dr. Mary Jones.